blackflux/object-scan/README.md

 Type: `function`<br>
 Default: `undefined`

-Takes arguments `key` (dot joined and escaped) and `value` (value for given key) and called for every potential result.
+Takes arguments `key` (dot joined and escaped) and `value` (value for given key) and called for every intermittent result.
-If function is defined and returns false, the entry is filtered from the result.
+If function is defined and returns false, the entry is filtered from the final result.

 #### breakFn

 Type: `function`<br>
 Default: `undefined`

-Takes arguments `key` (dot joined and escaped) and `value` (value for given key) and called for every potential result.
+Takes arguments `key` (dot joined and escaped) and `value` (value for given key) and called for every intermittent result.
-If function is defined and returns true, no nested entries are checked.
+If function is defined and returns true, all nested entries under the current key are excluded from the result.

 #### joined